galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 ```
 2. Build a Docker image called `simbank-webapp`
 	1. Clone the Galasa `simplatform` repository on your machine.
 	1. Build the image and test that the container is working correctly by running the following commands.
-For the commands to work, the terminal must be running in the same directory as the one containing the Dockerfile.
+For the commands to work, the terminal must be running in the same directory as the one that contains the Dockerfile.
 The Dockerfile is located in the [galasa-simplatform-webapp directory](https://github.com/galasa-dev/simplatform/tree/main/galasa-simplatform-application/galasa-simplatform-webapp) in the Galasa `simplatform` repository.
 	```
 	mvn install
 	docker image build -t simbank-webapp